yhpgi/mt7668s/README.md

 - [ ] Luci not showing connected devices
 - [ ] NULL MAC address in `/etc/config/wireless`
 - [ ] Need to specify interface `ap0` when creating Access Point
-- [ ] Need to restart wireless after configuration changes if interface are specified

 ### Armbian